chiragsakhuja/lc3tools/docs/UPGRADE1.md

 * An `error` function that allows the instructor to explicitly report an error in grading.
 * A couple of of new callback types, such as `INPUT_POLL`.
-* A symbol table that is built during assembly and can be used to reference the address at which a symbol is.
+* A function to access the symbol table generated during assembly.
 Pairs well with breakpoints, for example.

-Details on all of these new functions are provided in the [API document](API.md), and some of them can be found in the samples at `src/test/tests/samples`.
+Details on all of these new functions are provided in the [API document](API.md), and some example usage can be found in the samples at `src/test/tests/samples`.

 # Copyright Notice